-2015 Suicide Information Suicide is death caused by intentional, self-inflicted injuries.
-In Charleston County during 2015 there were 55 deaths by suicide.
-The most prevalent method of suicide in 2015 was via firearm with 25.
-There were twelve (12) hangings, seven (7) overdoses, six (6) bridge jumpers (5 from Ravenel Bridge and 1 from the Westmoreland) and five (5) other causes that include asphyxia, carbon monoxide poisoning, cutting (2) and jumping from a building.
+2016 Suicide Information Suicide is death caused by intentional, self-inflicted injuries.
+In Charleston County during 2016, there were 61 deaths by suicide.
+The most prevalent method of suicide in 2016 was via firearm totaling 34.
+There were fourteen hangings, four bridge jumpers (all from the Ravenel Bridge); four overdoses, and five other causes that include anti-freeze consumption; cutting x 2; one death by drowning and one from toxin inhalation.

-A review of the number of suicides in Charleston County shows an average of 48 per year over the last 10 years.
+A ten-year review of the number of suicides in Charleston County shows an average of 51 per year.

-ACCIDENT FATALITIES FOR 2015 Accidental deaths are those deaths that are other than natural where there is no evidence of intent; i.e. an unintentional event or chain of events.
-This category includes most motor vehicle accidents, falls, drowning, accidental drug overdoses, fire related deaths, etc. During 2015, there were 218 deaths certified as "Accident".
-The causes include 79 overdoses; 68 traffic collisions; 51 falls (45 from standing or walking and 6 falls from a height/staircase).
-Other causes include five drowning deaths, 3 choked on food or object, 2 house fire deaths and 2 positional asphyxia deaths, infant co-sleeping/layover with adult, explosion, boat accident, tractor accident, heat exhaustion, lightning strike, surgical accident and blunt trauma.
+ACCIDENT FATALITIES FOR 2016 Accidental deaths are those deaths that are other than natural where there is no evidence of intent; i.e. an unintentional event or chain of events.
+This category includes most motor vehicle accidents, falls, drowning, accidental drug overdoses, fire related deaths, etc. During 2016 there were 220 deaths certified as "Accident".
+The causes include: 75 overdoses; 71 falls; 53 traffic collisions.
+There were 7 drowning deaths and 2 related to fires.
+The twelve other accidents included: three choked on food or object, three babies died from unsafe sleeping environments/co-sleeping; two cases of hypothermia and four various accidents.

-Natural Deaths

-In 2015, there were 1,426 deaths classified as "Natural" by the Charleston County Coroner's Office.
-The following is an approximate breakdown by "Cause".

-Heart related: 34 %

-Cancer: 33%

-Dementia/Alzheimer's: 11% Alcoholic related diseases: 2%

-Stroke: 3%

-Renal failure: 2%

-Other causes total: 15%

-Undetermined Manner of Death

-In 2015, the Charleston County Coroner's Office deemed 27 deaths were of an "Undetermined" manner.

-While a great deal of effort has gone into compiling accurate statistics for this annual report, they are subject to change as "Causes" and "Manners" of death, dates, etc., may change should new or additional information become available.
+Natural Deaths In 2016, there were 1517 deaths classified as "Natural" by the Charleston County Coroner's Office which were reported to the office.
+Undetermined Manner of Death In 2016, the Charleston County Coroner's Office deemed 24 deaths were of an "Undetermined" manner.
+While a great deal of effort has gone into compiling accurate statistics for this report, they are subject to change as "Causes" and "Manners" of death, dates, etc., may change should new or additional information become available.